maralorn/nix-output-monitor/README.md

 **The output will only refresh, when nix prints a new line.** This mean the timer will feel laggy.
 But in a sense it isn‘t.
 Actually nom seems to be quite efficient.

-Lukily I don‘t think this program screw up anything more than your terminal.
+Luckily I don‘t think this program screws up anything more than your terminal.

 ## Strengths